simingf/windows-setup/README.md

 # Theme Setup:

 -Refer to this guide: https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586\
--UXPatcher to force Windows to accept external themes\
+-SecureUXTheme to force Windows to accept external themes\
 -7tsp to apply system icons\
 -OldNewExplorer to modify explorer appearance\
 -Search for themes on Deviant Art (niivu has many good themes)\